bancorprotocol/contracts-solidity/solidity/docgen/docs/converter/BancorConverter.md

 - `_toReserveToken`:      contract address of the reserve token to convert to

 - `_sellAmount`:          amount to sell (in the from reserve token)

+## Return Values:

+- expected sale return amount and conversion fee (in the to reserve token)

 # Function `convertInternal(contract IERC20Token _fromToken, contract IERC20Token _toToken, uint256 _amount, uint256 _minReturn) → uint256` {#BancorConverter-convertInternal-contract-IERC20Token-contract-IERC20Token-uint256-uint256-}